openflighthpc/flight-file-manager/client/README.md

 }
 ```

+Where `id` is a unique identifier for the bookmark; `path` is the relative or
-Where `path` is the path to the directory; `text` is the text used for the
+absolute path to the directory; `text` is the text used for the dropdown menu
-dropdown menu item; and `fa_icon` is optional and if given the name of Font
+item; and `fa_icon` is optional and if given the name of Font Awesome icon to
-Awesome icon to use.
+use.

-If the `REACT_APP_DATA_FILE` is created/managed by a Flight Landing Page
-installation, you should modify the `bookmarks.yaml` file present in the
-landing page.

 If the path is a relative path (i.e., it does not begin with `/`) it is
 relative to the user's home directory.